Vitamin B12-Associated Neurological Diseases

 Mortality/Morbidity

-Neural tube defects are associated with low folate and vitamin B-12.
+Neural tube defects are associated with low folate and vitamin B12.

-PA patients have a 3 times and 13 times increased risk of gastric carcinoma and gastric carcinoid tumors, respectively.
+Patient with pernicious anemia (PA) have a 3 times and 13 times increased risk of gastric carcinoma and gastric carcinoid tumors, respectively.

-Multifactorial abnormalities of vitamin B-12 metabolism and absorption occur in HIV infection.
+Multifactorial abnormalities of vitamin B12 metabolism and absorption occur in HIV infection.

-PA prevalence may be higher in white people and lower in Hispanic and black people.
+PA prevalence may be higher in White people and lower in Hispanic and Black people.

 No known relationship exists between neurologic symptoms and race.